arthurvoloshyn/arthurvoloshyn/README.md

 ## I'm a Developer, Teacher, and Mentor!

-- 📍 I’m From Ukraine (Ivano-Frankivsk)
+- 📍 I’m From Ukraine (Ivano-Frankivsk);
-- 💻 5+ Years Experience in Front-end Development
+- 💻 5+ Years Experience in Front-end Development;
-- 👨‍💻 Front-end Enthusiast & Volunteer
+- 👨‍💻 Front-end Enthusiast & Volunteer;
-- 📚 Mentor
+- 📚 Mentor.

 ### 🤝 Connect with me: